quinncomendant/ChipiChat.lbaction/README.md

 - `config`: Show current configuration settings.
 - `configreset`: Reset all configuration options to defaults.
 - `configset KEY VALUE`: Set the configuration KEY to VALUE.
+- `export`: Save conversation history to a file in ~/Downloads/.
 - `help`: Display this help message.
 - `history`: Display recent chat history.
 - `version`: Display ChipiChat version and check if a new version is available.